Cosmetics, sports nutrition and medical raw materials with barbecue flavor: a mini-factory for processing meat waste created in Perm

 Scientists processed 10 kg of meat waste at a temperature of 200°C and a pressure of 50 atmospheres.

-Gleb Ivanov, a graduate student at the Department of Equipment and Automation of Chemical Industries of PNRPU and a resident of the University Business Incubator
+Gleb Ivanov, a graduate student of the Department of Equipment and Automation of Chemical Production at PNRPU and a resident of the university's Business Incubator

 Similar equipment uses only 30-50% of meat waste.
-The new development processes any meat processing plant waste (blood, bones, meat).
+The new development processes any residues of meat processing plants (blood, bones, meat).

-The development opens the way to creating native collagen, which is used in cosmetology and medicine.
+The development opens the way to the creation of native collagen, which is used in cosmetology and medicine.

 In recent discoveries, native collagen has become the main bioprinter for 3D printing of organs.
 This is the type of collagen we were able to obtain after processing pig skin, using carbon dioxide and alcohol as solvents, at a temperature of 40°C Celsius and a pressure of 350 atmospheres.